SIGHPC-SYSPROS/OrganizationalDocs/SIGHPCSystemsBylaws.md

   by the ACM Local Activities Manager and the ACM SIGHPC Executive Committee.
 * Collecting and disseminating information through a newsletter, web site, mailed
-  announcements and/or electronic mail.
+  announcements, and/or e-mail.
+* Maintenance of an e-mail list and official information repositories.
+* Developing tutorials and training materials.
 * Serving as a source of information for its members, the ACM SIGHPC Chapters, other ACM SIGHPC and ACM units, and the general public.

 3\.
 This Chapter is chartered by ACM.
 It is formed and will operate under the sponsorship of ACM, ACM SIGHPC, and ACM’s SIG Governing Board.